mandatoryhashtags/sixfinity-shadowrun/core_rules.md

 **Ranger Arms SM-6**

 Ranger Arms knows what the SM line has always been about—silently neutralizing targets.
 This sniper rifle features a silencer, an imaging scope, a smartgun system, and a rigid stock with shock pad.
 The SM–6 carries on the line’s ability to quickly get into the action and then get out just as fast.
-It can fit into a standard briefcase; setting it up or breaking it down takes a Firearms + Intelligence (6, Major Action) Extended test.
+It can fit into a standard briefcase; setting it up or breaking it down takes a Firearms + Talent (6, Major Action) Extended test.
 The SM-6 has dealt with the line’s fragility issues, and once put together it has no problem operating in any capacity.

 **Barret Model 122**